-Our visit to Mozambique will start at Tan n Bikki in Marracuen just north of Maputo, where we will set camp for two nights.
-The following morning we will travel north to Inhambane, our furthest point north, where we will set camp at Coconut Bay for four nights.
+Our visit to Mozambique will start at Tan n Biki in Marracuen, just north of Maputo, where we will set camp for the first two nights.
+The Nkomati River and the Indian Ocean form two of the boundaries to Tan n Biki.
+After spending much time on the road to reach the rendezvous, it is a welcome two days relaxing before moving on.
+Departing from Tan n Biki we will travel north to Inhambane, our furthest point north, where we will set camp at Jeffs Palm Resort for four nights.
 The reason for the four nights is that there is so much to do around Inhambane.
 Snorkelling should be on the top of your to-do list.
 You may wish to try your hand at fishing, exploring the coast line in your own 4x4 vehicle, visit one or more of the many well-known eateries like Barra Lodge at Ponto da Barra and Praia do Tofo.
 A visit to one of the islands or crossing the bay to Maxixe in one of the local dhow boats will always ensure many highlights.
 Another option would be to visit to the local market for fresh local seafood or souvenirs can be purchased for friends back home.
 There are lots to do and too little time to do everything.

 Nhambavale Lodge, close to the town of Chidenquele approximately 270 km north of Maputo, is where we will set camp for the next three nights on our way south.
 Nhambavale Lodge is always a popular destination and is situated on the bank of a 27km pristine lake where numerous water activities are on offer.
 The restaurant and bar, with wooden deck overlooking the lake, has a large rock stairway leading down into the warm water of the lake.
 You have the choice of either enjoying a sun downer on the deck or in the warm water of the lake.
 The ocean is not far away and here you will once again have the opportunity to indulge in whale watching or just relax on the beach and enjoy the Indian Ocean.
 During our stay at this unique resort we will visit a river mouth where a shipwreck and a barge ran aground in close proximity to the resort.
 An activity that is always very popular as we have to cross a local bridge twice.
 We can enjoy a light picnic lunch on the beach.